alecbkr/alecbkr/README.md

 UCF graduate and Bachelor of Computer Science
 See my projects at https://alecbkr.github.io/#projects

-I have a particular interest in software engineering and video game design + development.
+I have a particular interest in software engineering and video game development & design.

 ## 📨 Contact